 Teacher Education Center, in cooperation with the major department or school, secure the student teaching placement(s).
 Teacher candidates may not self-place and are responsible for their own living arrangements and transportation to and from the student teaching location.
 Student teachers are assigned only to classrooms that have regularly employed full time and fully qualified teachers.
 Assignments are not made to a school in which the teacher candidate or a family member is currently or has been employed.
 A student teacher may not receive a salary or an income for student teaching.

 During the student teaching semester, the teacher can- didate works with one or more cooperating teachers who are responsible for teaching a specific group or groups of pupils.
-These cooperating teachers, along with the University supervisors, have responsibility for guiding and evaluating the work of the student teachers.
+These cooperating teachers, along with the university supervisors, have responsibility for guiding and evaluating the work of the student teachers.
 During this experience, the student teacher becomes a member of the school staff and the community in which he or she is work- ing.
 Any student teacher who is unable to continue their student teaching assignment should consult with the Director of the Cecilia J. Lauby Teacher Education Center immediately.
-Any student with a disability who needs a reasonable accommodation to complete their student teach- ing assignment should contact Disability Concerns as soon as possible at 350 Fell Hall, (309) 438-5853, or visit the website at DisabilityConcerns.IllinoisState.edu.
+Any student with a disability who needs a reasonable accommodation to complete their student teach- ing assignment should contact the Office of Student Access and Accomodation Services.

+as soon as possible at 350 Fell Hall, (309) 438-5853, or visit the website at

+http://studentaccess.illinoisstate.edu/

 The Director of The Cecilia J. Lauby Teacher Education Center, upon the recommendation of the college supervisor, chairperson or director of the student’s major department or school administrator, may remove a student from the assignment.
 A student teacher may be required to do additional course work, engage in remedial activities, and/or complete an extended or additional student teaching experience until the candidate is sufficiently competent to be recommended for licensure.